unimarkup/specification/Frontend_Reference.md

 ### Inline math mode

 Inline math mode may be used by surrounding formulas with `$`.
-More information about math mode may be found in the [math mode definition section](#math-mode)
+More information about math mode may be found in the [math mode definition section](#math-mode).

 **Usage:**